Skip to main content

 Camp Amenities

-- Fully equipped communal facilities, including tables, chairs, and cutlery and everything else that’s needed
+• Fully equipped communal facilities, including tables, chairs, cutlery and everything else that’s needed

 Sleeping Arrangements

-- Spacious canvas dome tents (2.5m x 2.5m x 1.9m) equipped with a camp bed, mattress, sheet and side table.
+• Spacious canvas dome tents (2.5m x 2.5m x 1.9m) equipped with a camp bed, mattress, sheet, pillow and side table.

-- Choose a single tent or share (limited availability of 4 singles and 6 shared tents).
+• Choose a single tent or share (limited availability of maximum 5 singles tents).

 Bush Comforts